Skip to main content Skip to footer

 The name of the Society will be “THE GUERNSEY SOCIETY OF CHARTERED AND CERTIFIED ACCOUNTANTS” (hereinafter called “the Society”)

-2.1 to establish in the Bailiwick of Guernsey a Society of Chartered and Certified Accountants;
+2.1 to establish and maintain in the Bailiwick of Guernsey a Society of Chartered and Certified Accountants;

 2.2 to encourage greater co-operation between members of the Society;